dgamma3/ResourcesForCompetencies/Competencies/Growing-People.md

 - Shares opportunities for improvements and recognises achievements
 - Shows an interest in growing self by taking advantage of learning opportunities provided to meet requirements of current job.
 - Sets clear self-development goals
+- Seeks clarity on objectives, ensuring a good understanding of expectations
+- Takes responsibility for own personal development plan

 ### Resources